alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     err: e => $"Fail({e.Code}: {e.Message})");
 ```

-Prefer composing and unwrapping once at the boundary.
+Try to compose and unwrap once, at the boundary.

 **On `IsSuccess` / `IsFailure`**
-Flags are handy for quick checks or filtering, but prefer `Match` when you need the value so the error branch stays handled.
+Flags are fine for quick checks, but reach for `Match` when you need the value so the error branch stays handled.

 **Why no `.Value` property?**